lvaldenebro/creatures-battle/README.md

 Clone the repository and run `npm install` to create the `node_modules` folder.
 Use it locally with `npm start`.

+If you want to deploy the code into GitHub Pages, once the code is done and pushed run `npm run docs` and add, commit and push the updated docs folder.

 ## How to play

 The user can choose a creature to play.
 It depends on the strength, it will fight with a random army generated for the machine for the control over the Middle Earth.